How to Properly Sharpen Your Kitchen Knives

 • Poor storage: A common cause of dull blades is careless storage.
 If you keep them in a drawer with other cutlery, for instance, they could get bent or broken from banging around against each other.

-A dull knife can make it more challenging to make clean cuts through food.
-If you have to use greater power to cut through tough ingredients, you run the danger of injuring yourself or getting frustrated, both of which may be avoided in the kitchen.
+A dull knife challenges you to make clean cuts through food.
+Using greater power to cut through tough ingredients risks injury or frustration, both of which you can avoid in the kitchen.

 How to Sharpen Your Kitchen Knives